- Interaction Discovery

 All fee-for-services activities are now performed by Hybrigenics Services SAS, a spin-off company that launched in 2010.

 With over 9,000 screens performed in more than 35 species and 2,500 academic and industrial customers worldwide, Hybrigenics Services enjoy an unparalleled commercial and scientific recognition.

 Our comprehensive range allows you to:

-In early 2016, a new range of services for the selection and validation of single-domain antibodies was launched under the brand Hybribody.
+In 2016, a new range of services for the selection and validation of single-domain antibodies was launched under the brand Hybribody.
 Browse the dedicated Hybribody website to learn more.